 I have finished a hat for what I call my Hats for Warmth project, which are hats to give to the homeless shelter.
 And I did pick up the fingerless mitts I was working on for that Christmas gift.
 I can at least get those done before she doesn’t need them this year anymore :p.
 It is the Te Ara Fingerless Mitts pattern by Rachel C. and is a free pattern.
 I am using some left over fingering yarn from the wedding shawl and will dye it some shade of lavender and am using my ChiaoGoo 9″ size 3 needles, it calls for a 4 but I knit rather loosely and tend to have to go down a size to get any gauge close to correctly.
 I need to get another set of those in a size 2, I have 1’s and 0’s for socks but tend to use the 0’s for the socks :).
 The sizing on this pattern has a lot of negative ease and looks small but stretches out quite a bit so unless you have pretty large hands I suggest the small size in the pattern.

-I am using my Mandalorian progress keeper Mythosaur (an extinct Manadorian dragon that they use to tame and ride) and the frog stitch marker like the one The Child (Grogu aka baby Yoda) ate in the series, was some funny stuff :p.
+I am using my Mandalorian progress keeper Mythosaur (an extinct Manadorian dragon that they use to tame and ride or kill wild to prove themselves) and the frog stitch marker like the one The Child (Grogu aka baby Yoda) ate in the series, was some funny stuff :p.
 The progress keeper and stitch marker set makes me smile and has helped pulled me out of the loss of my knitting mojo.
 The Mythosaur was a gift from AdoreKnit on Etsy.
-I have just ordered a new set of her stitch markers with a Mud Horn (Din Jarin’s symbol for his clan of 2 from the Mandalorian series) and a stitch marker set with a Mandalorian figure progress keeper and and a bar of Beskar (metal that makes his armor) stitch marker.
+I have just ordered a new set of her stitch markers with a Mud Horn (Din Jarin’s signet by killing that beast and it becomes a symbol of his clan of 2 given to him by the the Mandalorian Armorer ) and a stitch marker set with a Mandalorian figure progress keeper and and a bar of Beskar (metal that makes his armor) stitch marker.
 Can you tell I love the Mandalorian series?
 They are making Star Wars fun again :).
 AdoreKnit markers are so much fun to use and they are well made, if you haven’t checked out her store, you should go look at all the stitch markers and progress keepers she has and she even sews some bags :).

 I picked up some more yarn for the hats and some baby sweaters at Hobby Lobby as it was their bi weekly 30% off yarn sale week :).
 I have also been working with a younger family member on sewing.
 I’m not a sewist, but I can do basic things and can kinda sorta follow a pattern.
 I bought her a decent sewing machine for Christmas and she was excited to start using it.
 So far we have just practiced threading it, winding the bobbin, and using the stitches with white thread on black cloth so she can see what she is doing and what the stitches it comes with looks like.
 She bought herself a pattern for a toy to sew, but of course it needed a furry fabric so I have convinced her to wait to make it until we practice on more stuff first.
 I thought maybe an easy quilt square she can frame to put up in her room or give as a framed gift.
 Something with straight stitches and pretty easy to sew but looks amazing when done for some self confidence before moving on to harder things :).
 I’ve always thought quilting looks like magic with cloth :).